DLBCL Relapse Chances and Treatment Options | MyLymphomaTeam

 Treatment After DLBCL Relapse

 There are several second-line therapies available to treat relapsed DLBCL.
-The most common treatment is an autologous stem cell transplant (ASCT), but not everyone is a candidate for this procedure.
+The most common treatment is an autologous bone marrow transplant, but not everyone is a candidate for this procedure.
 You may also receive a combination of chemotherapy and immunotherapy to help you achieve a second or third remission.

-If your cancer returns after R-CHOP therapy, your oncologist will likely recommend an ASCT as a second-line treatment.
-Stem cells can create new, healthy blood cells.
-Stem cell transplants are popular treatments for many blood cancers or hematological malignancies, including different types of lymphoma, leukemia, and myeloma.
+If your cancer returns after R-CHOP therapy, your oncologist will likely recommend a bone marrow transplant as a second-line treatment.
+Bone marrow — the spongy tissue that fills your bones — contains cells that can create new, healthy blood cells.
+These transplants are common treatments for many blood cancers or hematological malignancies, including different types of lymphoma, leukemia, and myeloma.

-During an ASCT, your healthy stem cells will be taken from your bone marrow (the spongy tissue that fills your bones) or blood.
-In some cases, stem cells are taken from a healthy donor instead.
-This is known as an allogeneic stem cell transplant.
+During an autologous bone marrow transplant, healthy cells will be taken from your bone marrow or blood.
+In some cases, cells are taken from a healthy compatible donor instead.
+This is known as an allogeneic bone marrow transplant.

 Other Second-Line Treatment Options

-Some people don’t respond well to salvage therapy, so they can’t receive an ASCT.
+Some people don’t respond well to salvage therapy, so they can’t receive a bone marrow transplant.
 For others, this procedure may be dangerous due to advanced age or other underlying health conditions.
-If you’re not eligible for an ASCT, your oncologist may recommend the following:
+If you’re not eligible for a bone marrow transplant, your oncologist may recommend the following:

 • Polatuzumab vedotin-piiq (Polivy) with or without bendamustine and/or rituximab